22 August 2022: Voxin 3.3rc6

 Your initial download link points on the last release of Voxin.

-If you have Vocalizer Embedded and IBM TTS voices, just use one of your Vocalizer Embedded links to update Voxin.
+If you have Cerence TTS Embedded and IBM TTS voices, just use one of your Cerence TTS links to update Voxin.

-To be informed, please subscribe to the Voxin RSS feed or visit the update page.
+To be informed, please subscribe to the Voxin RSS feed.